What is Old Maid?

 Can I play the Old Maid card game online?

-There are a few Old Maid simulators online, and some that are geared specifically for phones.
-Since Old Maid is a game with simple rules, its no surprise most of these are well-made.
+There are a few Old Maid simulators online, and some that are optimized specifically for phones.
+Since this is a game with simple rules, it’s no surprise most of these function quite well.

 How to play Old Maid with regular cards?

-Using a standard 52-card deck, remove one Queen from the deck to make the 51-card Old Maid deck.
+Using a standard 52-card deck, remove one Queen from the deck as well as the jokers.

 How many cards do you deal?

-All 51 cards from the Old Maid deck are dealt one by one until all cards are dealt.
+All 51 cards from the deck are dealt one by one until no more cards are left.
 It is okay for some players to have more cards than other players.

 How many cards are in an Old Maid deck?